 China Tells Trump To 'Stop Threatening And Blackmailing'

-Beijing: China told Washington on Wednesday to "stop threatening and blackmailing" after US President Donald Trump said it was up to Beijing to come to the negotiating table to discuss ending their trade war.

-Trump has slapped new tariffs on friend and foe alike but has reserved his heaviest blows for China, with new levies of up to 145 percent on many Chinese imports even as Beijing has retaliated with duties on US goods of 125 percent.
+Trump has slapped new tariffs on friend and foe but has reserved his heaviest blows for China, with 145 percent on many Chinese imports even as Beijing has retaliated with levies on US goods of 125 percent.

 "China's position has been very clear.
-There is no winner in a tariff war or a trade war," Lin said, adding: "China does not want to fight, but it is not afraid to fight."
+There is no winner in a tariff war or a trade war," Lin said.
+"China does not want to fight, but it is not afraid to fight."

-Trump's new levies mean that the tariffs on certain Chinese goods are as high as 245 percent, which the White House said in a factsheet on Tuesday were "as a result of its retaliatory actions".

-Beijing's commerce ministry said in a statement later on Wednesday it had "noted that the cumulative tariffs on some individual Chinese exports to the US have reached 245 percent under various designations", without detailing the scope of the products affected.

-"The United States has instrumentalized and weaponized tariffs to a completely irrational level," the ministry said, adding that China would "ignore the US's utterly meaningless tariff numbers game".
+This year, Trump has imposed an additional 145 per cent tariff on many goods from China, stacking atop duties from previous administrations.

-The Republican initially imposed 20 percent tariffs on imports from China over its alleged role in the fentanyl supply chain, on top of duties from previous administrations, then added 125 percent over trade practices that Washington deems unfair.
+Trump initially imposed 20 per cent tariffs on imports from China over its alleged role in the fentanyl supply chain, then added 125 per cent over trade practices that Washington deems unfair.

-His administration has, however, given temporary reprieve for certain tech products such as smartphones and laptops.
+His administration has, however, given temporary reprieve for certain tech products -- like smartphones and laptops -- from the latest levy.

 "The ball is in China's court.
 China needs to make a deal with us.
 We don't have to make a deal with them," said a statement from Trump read out by Press Secretary Karoline Leavitt.